Tips for teaching English online – 10 mind-blowing pieces of advice!

 If a student has only one ninety-minute class a week, they may become deluded into thinking that ninety minutes per week is enough to make progress with their English.
 They might think to themselves they don’t need to revise and work with new words and phrases every day because they cover so many exercises and pages during a single class.

-My best students are the ones who have SHORT but REGULAR classes.
+Overall, my best students are the ones who have SHORT but REGULAR classes.

 Conclusion - Tips for teaching English online and flourishing!